 Skip to main content

-• A bot which you can ask for a stock price
+• A bot that can provide stock prices.

 git clone https://github.com/LiveHelperChat/rasa-intent-entities.git && cd rasa-intent-entities

-Now you can edit data/nlu.yml and write your model data in this file.
-As example this file contains few examples about user requesting specific stock price
+You can now edit data/nlu.yml and add your model data.
+This file contains examples of users requesting a specific stock price.

 docker-compose build